Stop Litigating. Start Parenting.

 • Court involvement has become frequent or inevitable

-• Conflict management and structured facilitation
+• Structured conflict management and facilitation

-• Supporting agreement‑building and voluntary behavioural change
+• Support for agreement‑building and voluntary behavioural change

 • Mediation of parenting disputes